RefaelBeker7/DIY-Irrigation-System/README.md

 # WateringApp - BlueOrganic
 [![forthebadge](https://forthebadge.com/images/badges/built-for-android.svg)](https://forthebadge.com)

-> An irrigation system that uses the Android app and connects by Bluetooth to the Arduino.
+> Smart Drip Irrigation -> Android app and connects by Bluetooth to the Arduino.

-This application controls the irrigation system by selecting a tap and then the user must program each tap separately according to the hours and days it needs.
+This is an open-source application to water plants automatically.
+Up to now, there is almost no free professional software and instructions available to build DYI irrigation that is scalable, accurate, and most importantly, durable.
+Above all, it is a tool to tailor the sensors to the exact needs of the plants  with direct soil moisture measurement.

 ![alt text](https://github.com/RefaelBeker7/wateringApp_finalProject/blob/master/screenshot/App_Arduino.jpeg)